memononen/Skribidi/readme.md

 Skribidi tries to solve the text stack for UIs without dragging in large dependencies.
 Text layout, text input, and font rasterization, with features that you'd expect to build an UI.

-Skribidi leans heavity on [Harfbuzz](https://github.com/harfbuzz/harfbuzz) for text shaping and accessing font data, [SheenBidi](https://github.com/Tehreer/SheenBidi) for bidirectional segmentation, [libunibreak](https://github.com/adah1972/libunibreak) for grapheme and linebreak detection, and [budouxc](https://github.com/memononen/budouxc) for East Asian word boundary detection.
+Skribidi leans heavily on [Harfbuzz](https://github.com/harfbuzz/harfbuzz) for text shaping and accessing font data, [SheenBidi](https://github.com/Tehreer/SheenBidi) for bidirectional segmentation, [libunibreak](https://github.com/adah1972/libunibreak) for grapheme and linebreak detection, and [budouxc](https://github.com/memononen/budouxc) for East Asian word boundary detection.